 As part of our mission, we advocate for government transparency, free speech rights and access to public information, meetings and proceedings.
 We do that critical work at the state General Assembly, in the courts and in county and city offices across Georgia.
 Keep up with the legislative proposals we’re tracking, download our latest Legislative Watch and follow our regular updates on Twitter @Ga_FAF.

-Our Citizen’s Guide to Open Government and our Law Enforcement Officer’s Guide To Open Records in Georgia are the most authoritative resources of their kind in our state.
+Our Citizen’s Guide to Open Government, updated in 2019, and our Law Enforcement Officer’s Guide To Open Records in Georgia are the most authoritative resources of their kind in our state.

 In recent years, the Georgia First Amendment Foundation has:

-- Worked with First Amendment advocates and media organizations statewide to help usher through the Legislature a major expansion of free speech rights — the largest legislative gains in this area in 20 years.
+- Worked with First Amendment advocates and media organizations statewide to help usher through the Legislature a major expansion of free speech rights — the largest legislative gains in this area in two decades.

 - Successfully advocated for increased penalties for government entities that don’t allow access to public meetings, proceedings and records, as required by Georgia law.

 - Formally objected to the arrests of journalists covering issues of public interest.